GSA/challenges-and-prizes/_all-challenges/1243-networks-advanced-naval-technology-exercise-netantx-challenge.md

   * network demand exceeds available network resources

   Each of the above conditions poses a significant challenge to network operation.
 Yet, the Navy must operate under the combined effects of all the above conditions.
-This challenge seeks innovative technologies that will maximize the utility of this very limited network, specifically by enabling efficient, low-overhead routing of application packets.
+The Networks Prize Challenge, hereinafter referred to as the “Challenge”, seeks innovative technologies that will maximize the utility of this very limited network, specifically by enabling efficient, low-overhead routing of application packets.

   #### Key Dates